jundalisay/superb/content/en/maharlika/laws/senior/section-6.md

 heading: "Section 6"
 title: "Privileges for the Senior Citizens"
 image: "/photos/consult.jpg"
-weight: 26
+weight: 10
 description: "Expanded Senior Citizens Act of 2010"
 ---

-## SEC.
-6. The Office for Senior Citizens Affairs (OSCA)
+## Section 6: The Office for Senior Citizens Affairs (OSCA)

 An OSCA will be established in all cities and municipalities to be headed by a senior who shall be appointed by the mayor for a term of 3 years without reappointment but without prejudice to an extension if exigency so requires.